fastenhealth/policy/source/sections/07-systems_access_policy.md

 ## 7.3 Workforce Clearance

-1. The level of security assigned to a user to the organization's web portal ("portal") is based on the minimum necessary amount of data access required to carry out legitimate job responsibilities assigned to a user's job classification and/or to a user needing access to carry out treatment, payment, or healthcare operations.
+1. The level of security assigned to a user to the organization's Information systems (this includes web portal for the messaging platform and production environment) is based on the minimum necessary amount of data access required to carry out legitimate job responsibilities assigned to a user's job classification and/or to a user needing access to carry out treatment, payment, or healthcare operations.
 2. All access requests are treated on a "least-access principle."
 3. Luma maintains a minimum necessary approach to access to Customer data.
 As such, Luma, including all workforce members, does not access any ePHI except out of necessity to address Customer issues.